Harald-U/kubernetes-handson/docs/lab2.md

 # Lab 2: Create MySQL deployment

-In the Docker Getting Started this was the command to start MySQL.
+In the Docker 101 this is the command to start MySQL.

-**Do not run this command!** It is only here for reference.
+> **Do not run this command!** It is only here for reference.

 ```
 docker run -d \